 Click here to see the agenda for the next City Council Meeting

-The Cotati City Council meets on the 2nd and 4th Wednesdays of each month at 7:00 p.m. in the City Council Chamber located at 201 West Sierra Avenue, Cotati.
+Starting October 8th, 2013, the Cotati City Council meets on the 2nd and 4th Tuesdays of each month at 7:00 p.m. in the City Council Chamber located at 201 West Sierra Avenue, Cotati.
+The last Wednesday meeting will be September 25th.
+2013.

 The City Council is the legislative and policy-making body of the City.
 The City Council formulates city policies in the form of motions, resolutions and ordinances which reflect the needs, wishes and priorities of the citizens of Cotati; promotes the economic, cultural, and governmental well-being of the City; and provides for the orderly operations and development of the City.